Western-Health-Covid19-Collaboration/wh_covid19_app/.github/PULL_REQUEST_TEMPLATE.md

 Provide a more detailed summary of the changes in this PR here.
 What does it do?

+[ ] `release-notes.txt` has been updated.
+(👆 delete this line if your changes have no user facing features)

 ## Changes

 - Dot points explaining what is changed